Empower the Workforce With A Culture of Peer-to-Peer Recognition

 You can further assist the employees in projecting that feeling with the help of peer-to-peer recognition.
 Give the employees the freedom to appreciate their peers when they see someone doing a good job or helping someone out.

-This will improve their understanding of each other, promote team spirit, and help in improving engagement.
+This will not only improve their understanding of each other but will also help in improving engagement.

 6. Increased Work Performance!